MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 ## Route environments to your environment group

-With your environment group set up, it can now serve as the home for all new personal developer environments that are created by _default environment routing_.
-This deafult ensures that all newly created developer environments are automatically preconfigured to meet baseline requirements from the start.
+With your environment group setup, it can now serve as the home for all new personal developer environments that are created by _default environment routing_.
+This default ensures that all newly created developer environments are automatically preconfigured to meet baseline requirements from the start.

 ### Select an environment group